TylerFisher/nicar14/script.md

 ## Slide 11

-Importantly, the Lab is run by students, so the students own how the night goes.
+Importantly, the Open Labs are run by students, so the students own how the nights go.
 If everyone wants to hack together on one project, they can.
 If they want a fellow to give a short presentation on something cool, that can happen too.
 Having the Open Lab Hours gives students something to own.
 Even if they aren't fellows at the Lab yet, they feel like they're a part of something and keep coming back.

 ## Slide 12